jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 review
 *********************************************************************************

-I ran tests to show that I can make :ref:`functions<what is a function>` that take input
+I ran tests to show that I can make :ref:`functions<what is a function?>` that take input

 * I can use a :ref:`function to remove repetition<test_why_use_a_function>`.
 * I can call a :ref:`function<what is a function?>` with input by placing an :ref:`object<what is a class?>` in parentheses when I call it.